Photo by Kevin Kinnear

 Bourgeois Guitars Founded 1992

 Dana founded Bourgeois Guitars in Lewiston, Maine in 1992.
 With a small team of talented builders, he was able to apply the innovative theories and techniques he had developed over the last decade.

 Bourgeois Production Method

-By the careful distribution of tasks: those that are best accomplished with precision machinery and those where it is critical to have the expertise and hands on skill of a master luthier, Dana combines the best of both worlds.
-Working daily with his small, highly trained team, this method of production ensures a level of consistency and predictability required in this modern age of guitar building, while allowing each guitar to realize its highest potential as a unique, individually created instrument.
+Dana combines the best of both worlds.
+Working daily with his small, highly trained team in a hands on manner, his method of production ensures a level of consistency and predictability required in this modern age of guitar building, while allowing each guitar to realize its highest potential as a unique, individually created instrument.

 Voicing the Steel String Guitar